Taking a short break from the Grand Canyon –

 They asked me in the ambulance if there was a specific hospital where they should take me.
 Uh, no. I don’t know.
 Just take me wherever you take people.

 I got to Tufts Medical Center.
 They took my insurance and I hung out.
 I kept watching the clock ’cause I had a show that night.
 Luckily, this happened in the afternoon, so I knew I’d be okay on time.

 I figured they’d probably just tell me to drink a ton of water, or whatever it is they tell people who pass out, then send me on my way.
 After all, my doctor dismissed my concerns, and Urgent Care hadn’t seemed to find anything, so I’m sure I was just under the weather.

 That’s when a medical professional (nurse? doctor?
 I don’t remember…) entered the room.
 “Hi Aurora.
 Have you ever had an EKG before?”
 “No, why?”

-I believe I ended up getting it taken 3 times that day.
+I think I ended up getting it taken 3 times that day.
 The way they said “No reason.
 I’m just gonna take it again,” I knew.
 I knew something was up, but I didn’t know what.

 Was something up?
 Well, being that you know the end of the story is me having open heart surgery, I’m gonna go ahead and guess something was, but I guess you’ll see next week in part 3.